tidyverse/tidyverse.org/content/blog/forcats-1-0-0/index.md

 </div>

-While this is the 1.0.0 release of forcats, this version number is mainly a signal that we think forcats is stable, and don't anticipated any major changes in the future.
+While this is the 1.0.0 release of forcats, this version number is mainly to signal that we think forcats is stable, and that we don't anticipate any major changes in the future.
 This blog post will outline the only major new feature in this version: better tools for dealing with the two ways that missing values can be represented in factors.
 As usual, you can see a full list of changes in the [release notes](https://github.com/tidyverse/forcats/releases/tag/v1.0.0).

 <div class="highlight">